rseah145/smw-term2/lesson_5/Theory.md

 Microsoft may provide some suggested mitigation or workarounds in their security advisories if the security update cannot be applied immediately

-Such mitigations and workarounds are meant for short-term use, they do nto replace security updates
+Such mitigations and workarounds are meant for short-term use, they do not replace security updates

 <br>